cruel-intentions/devshell-files/README.md

 </details>

-And publish this mdbook with github pages with `book-as-gh-pages` alias
+And publish this mdbook to github pages with `book-as-gh-pages` alias.